Michael L. Katz, D.V.M., Ph.D.

 DOGS, CATS, HORSES, SHEEP, GOATS, PIGS AND ZOO ANIMALS

 Veterinary care is available 24 hours/day by appointment..

 We have facilities at 260 Snell Street in Amherst, which is at the corner of Route 9 and University Drive, and in Leverett at 1 Broad Hill Road.

 The Amherst site is convenient to Hampshire County towns such as Hadley, South Hadley, Northampton, Easthampton, Granby, Pelham as well as Holyoke, and Sunderland.
 The Leverett site is convenient to Franklin County towns such as Greenfield, Shutesbury, Montague, South Deerfield, Deerfield,Turners Falls, Wendell, New Salem, Sunderland, Athol and Orange.

 Click here to see a map of directions to get to the Amherst location:

 The Hampshire Veterinary Hospital in Amherst is fully equipped to provide intensive care and surgery.
 We provide urgent care 24 hours/day, the majority of the time at our hospital but, if necessary, will refer to an emergency facility.

-A veterinarian is "on call" (available by telephone) 24 hours every day.
+We are available by telephone 24 hours every day.
 Most times a veterinarian will be able to make an appointment to meet you at the hospital once it is deemed necessary through a telephone discussion about your animal's problem.

 If you arrive at the hospital without an appointment and the doors are open proceed to the desk and ring the bell.
 A technician will contact a veterinarian.